Leigh Spinners: History

 Twelve months later, the building was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.

 Structure

 The mill has a reinforced steel frame clad in red brick with buff-coloured brick bands and dressings.
 The six-storey blocks are ten bays long and seven wide and have corner water towers.
 The water tower to the older 1913 block rises two stages above roof level and is topped with a cupola.
 Both blocks have offices, an engine house and rope race towers.
-The mill has a single chimney and the 1923 boiler house contains a cross compound mill engine made by Yates and Thom of Blackburn and once contained seven Lancashire boilers.
+The mill has a single chimney and the 1923 engine house contains a cross compound mill engine made by Yates and Thom of Blackburn and once contained seven Lancashire boilers.
 The mill ran more than 200,000 mule and 4,800 ring spindles and its spinning machinery was supplied by Platt Brothers of Oldham.

+Current tenants

+After the redevelopment and restoration of mill building two, over 80 businesses and community groups currently operate out of the building, including: